Year

 There is one U.S. Senate race in South Carolina.
 South Carolina will elect seven members to its U.S. House delegation.

 Only one woman represents South Carolina in Congress: Sherri Biggs (SC-3), a Republican, who is running for reelection.
-She has raised $69,160.
+She has raised $72,150—far less than the average raised by the three Republican men seeking reelection to the U.S. House.
+It is a solidly Republican seat according to The Cook Political Report

-There are two open U.S. House seats.
-SC-1 is considered “Solid Republican” by The Cook Political Report.
-Campaign finance data are available for seven Republican men and just one Republican woman—Jenny Honeycutt—who has raised $142,805.
-The Republican money race is led by Dr. Sam McCown, who has raised over $1.2M.
-On the Democratic side, campaign finance data is available for one woman and two men.
-Myra Rivera-Vazquez has raised $79,734 and about 29% of her funds are from small contributions.
-No campaign finance data are available for Republican women in the other open seat, SC-5, also considered solidly Republican by The Cook Political Report
+There are two open U.S. House seats in South Carolina.
+SC-1 is considered a “Solid Republican” seat by The Cook Political Report.
+Campaign finance data are available for eight Republican men and just one Republican woman: Jenny Honeycutt, who has raised $278,236.
+The Republican money race for the seat is led by Dr. Sam McCown, who has raised over $1.5M.
+On the Democratic side, campaign finance data is available for two women and three men.
+Nancy Lacore has raised the most of the Democrats with nearly $1M.
+No campaign finance data are available for Republican women in the other open seat, SC-5, also considered solidly Republican.
+Mallory Dittmer (SC-5), a Democratic woman, has raised $76,864.
+Thirty-five percent of her funds come from small contributions.

 This statistic is the average total amount raised to date from individuals (including self-financing).